TDG-Platform/docs/DG_DSM_MVP_ver1.md

 #### QUICKSTART TUTORIALS

-This script uses the combined task of the DG Stereo Solution to produce a digital surface model (DSM) from an image stereo pair.
+This script uses the combined task of the DG DSM MVP to produce a digital surface model (DSM) from an image stereo pair.
 When the input raster is larger than 3000 x 3000 pixels, satellite_stereo_pipeline trims by 1000 pixels on each side.
 This prevents expensive and slow post processing along collect boundaries that for full stereo pairs are poorly resolved.

 ```python
 # Test Run for Satellite Stereo Pipeline & DSM Sweep